nerdenough/letterdb/README.md

 implementation "LetterDB" as the site is primarily about storing, accessing and contributing to letters.

-## Commands
+## Startup
-`npm start`: Starts the server with config specified in `config.coffee`.
+The server can be started by running `npm start`.
+This will start the server using `nodemon` with the config specified in `config.coffee`.
-Requires nodemon to be installed.

-`gulp sass`: Translates the Sass stylesheets into CSS stylesheets and places them into the public CSS directory.
+*Note that running the servers requires the `nodemon` and `coffee-script` npm packages to be installed globally.*

 ## Disclaimer
 All images used in this project are licensed under the [Creative Commons